lucianosrp/frame-check/docs/contributing/adding-extractor.md

 2. **Use `extract_single_column_ref`**: This is your building block for recognizing `df['col']` patterns within larger expressions.
 It returns a single `ColumnRef` instead of a list.

-3. **Choose priority carefully**:
-   - Lower priority = tried first
-   - Put specific patterns before general ones
+3. **Order matters**: Extractors earlier in the `EXTRACTORS` list are tried first.
+Put more specific patterns before general ones.
-   - Leave gaps for future extractors (use 10, 20, 30 not 1, 2, 3)

 4. **Handle partial matches carefully**: Decide whether partial matches (e.g., `df['A'] + 1`) should return partial results or `None`.